 Implies that if only negationInd is present a mapping table is required to the relevant SNOMED CT context to enable consistent interpretation.
 This mapping table would need to specify combinations of moodCode and negationInd.
 For example, negationInd=true with moodCode=“EVN” the would imply [ 408730004 | procedure context | = 385660001 | not done |], whereas negationInd=true with moodCode=“RQO” might imply [ 408730004 | procedure context | = 410521004 | not to be done |].

-The simplest way to avoid these possible misunderstandings is to omit the negationInd attribute and allow the SNOMED CT context attributes to provide information about absent findings and procedures that have not been done.
-However, to meet requirements to support some simple negation in systems that do not support the SNOMED CT context model, use of negationInd is permitted where it cannot be misinterpreted .
+To meet requirements to support some simple negation in systems that do not support the SNOMED CT context model, use of negationInd is permitted where it cannot be misinterpreted.
 The only cases where no risk of misinterpretation are where the SNOMED CT context is either unspecified or explicitly states the default values [ 410515003 | known present |] or [ 385658003 | done |].
 The negationInd can be used to switch these defaults to the appropriate negated values such as [ 410516002 | known absent |] and [ 385660001 | not done |].

 Act.uncertaintyCode

+Act.uncertaintyCode is not used in CDA R2.

 The Act.uncertaintyCode is defined by HL7 as “a code indicating whether the Act statement as a whole, with its subordinate components has been asserted to be uncertain in any way.”
 The values of this attribute in the HL7 vocabulary are "stated with no assertion of uncertainty" (N) and "stated with uncertainty" (U).

 Potential Overlap